Our Music Curriculum is...

 - The level each child is working at (whether in line with the majority of I can statements for their year group, below or above) will be recorded and input into the school’s tracking system twice a year (February half term in preparation for written parent reports and at the end of the academic year to provide the receiving teacher with up-to- date information.

-- Videos and recordings will be taken when children are sharing any performance based activities to show progress and formalise impact.
+- Photos, and videos are taken when children are sharing performance based activities to show progress and formalise impact.